 Derby Extra razor blades are a popular blade choice with many wet shavers.
 These blades are known for their forgiving nature, minimizing the risk of nicks and cuts, making them good for those with sensitive skin.

 However many find they are not as consistently manufactured as other blades: some blades are fine but then they get a bad one (or two).
-While they may not be as sharp or consistent as some other options on the market, they still provide a smooth and comfortable shave.
+While they may not be as sharp or consistent as some other options on the market, they can still provide a smooth and comfortable shave.
 For those looking for a mild yet effective blade, the Derby Extra Razor Blades are definitely worth considering.

 Personna Double Edge Safety Razor Blades